cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

-In this tutorial we are creating a simple cell-based CTableView.
-CPTableView is one of the simplest way to organize our data into columns and rows.
-Following this tutorial you will be able to understand how populate data into CPTableView, how you can add or remove elements.
+In this tutorial we will create a simple cell-based table view.
+The table view control, `CPTableView`, is one of the simplest way to organize our data into columns and rows, whether that's just for display or for editing.
+At the conclusion of this tutorial you will know how to populate data into `CPTableView` and how to add and remove elements.
 ![](simpletableview/simpletableview1.png)

-We assume you already read and understood the [Xcode Interface Builder tutorial](xcode-basics.html).
+We will be using Xcode's Interface Builder in this tutorial, so if you haven't already you should read our [Xcode Interface Builder tutorial](xcode-basics.html).

 ### Create the project

 First, go to the folder in which you want create the project.
 Run the `capp` command:

     :::sh
     capp gen -l -t NibApplication SimpleTableView

-This will generate the startup project using the Nib template.
+This will generate an empty new project using the Nib template.

 ### Code

-Let’s define the required instance variables:
+Since we will be interacting with our table view in the app controller, let's start by giving it an outlet.
+While we're there let's add an ivar to store our content too.
+In `AppController.j`:

     :::objj
     @implementation AppController : CPObject